peacalm/cpp-luaw/README.md

 int dofile(const std::string& fname);
 ```

-### 5. Evaluator a Lua Expression and Get the Result
+### 5. Evaluate a Lua Expression and Get the Result

 In the following API, `@EXPR_TYPE@` could be `const char*` or `const std::string&`.